Test Runner (Twister)

 fixture: <expression>

-Specify a test case dependency on an external device(e.g., sensor), and identify setups that fulfill this dependency.
+Specify a test scenario dependency on an external device(e.g., sensor), and identify setups that fulfill this dependency.
 It depends on specific test setup and board selection logic to pick the particular board(s) out of multiple boards that fulfill the dependency in an automation setup based on fixture keyword.
 Some sample fixture names are i2c_hts221, i2c_bme280, i2c_FRAM, ble_fw and gpio_loop.

 pytest_root: <list of pytest testpaths> (default pytest)